neutralinojs/neutralinojs/hackathons/hacktoberfest.md

 Hacktoberfest is a month-long celebration of open source software where anyone can contribute and also able to get FREE! swags.

-## Steps to complete challenge with us
+## Steps to complete hacktoberfest challenge with us

 Select a repo you like to contribute